Posted Jan. 11, 2016

 You have fallen into that classic student trap.
 You gave up smoking/drinking (*delete as appropriate) as a New Year’s resolution, without realising that January would be one of your busiest and most stressful months.
-Luckily, we are here with a number of great stress-busting techniques to help combat those studying stresses, as well as a number of other key factors of stress you should be avoiding to be healthier and happier this year.
+Luckily, we are here with a number of great stress-busting techniques to help you look after your mental health and combat those studying worries, as well as a number of other key factors of stress you should be avoiding to be healthier, happier and more successful this year.

 Switch off social media

 After a long essay, there’s nothing you want to do more than slip on some pyjamas and spend an hour scrolling through Instagram or Facebook.
 However, this might actually make you more stressed.
 With everyone showing their best selves on social media, it is easy to get into a spiral, thinking ‘I’m not doing enough with my life’ or ‘I’m not working hard enough’.
 Remember that everyone else on Facebook is sitting in his or her pyjamas flicking through Facebook too…Switch off that device, and get away from the screen.
 After all, after a long day of revision or writing, the last thing your eyes need are more screens.

 Cramming is about the worst thing you can do revision-wise, with the stress, panic and overload of information actually damaging your chances in an exam.
 This is common knowledge, and yet people still make themselves ill every year by doing it.
 It is far better for you to take regular breaks, along a 50-10 minute ratio.
 Use those breaks to stand up, walk around, make a cup of tea, basically do anything you fancy.
 Just make sure you focus on something over than your work.
 Your brain and body will thank you for it, and your chances of exam success are much higher.